 MAPP - Manufacturability Assessment and Process Plan.
 The MAPP is a tool for early risk identification and documentation of mitigation plans.
-The MAPP requires the supplier to consider each dimension, feature or requirement on the drawing or in the product specification and document how it will be manufactured.
+The MAPP requires the supplier to consider each dimension, feature, or requirement on the drawing or in the product specification and document how it will be manufactured.
 Measurement and control of key items are to be identified in the MAPP.
 MAPP is required unless otherwise agreed to by GSM.
 The drawing and DSS Assessment are inputs to the MAPP.
 After award of business, any deviations to the MAPP agreement require written approval from GSM.
 Failure to complete the MAPP in the required time frame may jeopardize the supplier's eligibility for business award.
-Note: If the Government/Safety Regulation Block on the drawing is checked "yes" then refer to the DSS (Design Severity and Sensitivity) .pdf document for CL3s.
+Note: If the Government/Safety Regulation Block on the drawing is checked "yes" then refer to the DSS (Design Severity and Sensitivity) .pdf document for CL1, CL2, and CL3s.

-APQP - The AIAG Advanced Product Quality Planning (APQP) and Control Plan reference manuals shall be used to develop and report progress on new programs.
-For reporting of APQP status, suppliers shall utilize the eAPQP application within Intelex unless otherwise identified or approved by the responsible AQE/SQE.
-Note that PAPP submission must be uploaded by the supplier into the Intelex PPAP application.
+APQP - The AIAG Advanced Product Quality Planning (APQP) and Control Plan reference manuals shall be used to develop and report progress on new part numbers/programs.
+For reporting of APQP status, suppliers shall utilize the eAPQP application within Intelex.
+Note that PPAP submission must be uploaded by the supplier into the Intelex PPAP application.